 Psychotherapy vs Counseling: Understanding Mental Health Terminology

 Some of the most common terms for treatment and occupations in mental health can be confusing.
 Many of these words are interchangeable and can vary in connotation from person to person.
-The following sections help clarify what certain terms, such as psychotherapy and counseling, mean.
+The following sections help clarify what certain terms, such as psychotherapy vs counseling, mean — but to get an in-depth understanding of these concepts, the best way to begin is looking at online clinical mental health counseling master’s programs like the one here at Grace.

 Psychotherapy vs Counseling